sayyadirfanali/pilaf/README.md

 ```

-Pilaf provides function `match` which takes a value to be matched against and
+Pilaf provides `match` which takes a value to be matched against and
 returns an objects which allows chaining of `case` and `run` calls. `case`
 takes a pattern and tries to match it against the value.
 If the match passes,
 `run` is executed which takes a callback and executes the callback on the match
 result from `case`.

-Even in this very simple example, it is easy to see that the pattern-matching declarative
+Even in this very simple example, it is easy to see that the declarative style
-style is more concise and clear than traditional JavaScript.
+which employs patterns is more concise and clear than imperative style which
+uses `if` and `else`.

-Pilaf provides `when` which can act like guard in Erlang and filters the value
+Pilaf provides `when` which acts like guard in Erlang and filters the value if
-if the match is successful before executing `run`.
-The above function can be
+the match is successful before executing `run`.

-written using `when` as
+The above function can be written using `when` as

 ```javascript